20/06/2025

 In 1995, during my tenure in San José, Costa Rica, I played a pivotal role in strengthening environmental management for private sector companies.
 I introduced an Environmental Audit scheme in preparation for the Ecological Flag (Bandera Ecológica) programme, run by the Ministry of the Environment.
 This first was instrumental in improving the environmental practices of the participating companies, leading to more sustainable and responsible business operations.

 In 2000, while in San Pedro Montes de Oca, Costa Rica, I continued to advocate for environmental audits and sustainable practices.
 In 2000, while serving as a Supplemental Expert and Professor at the University of Costa Rica in San Pedro Montes de Oca, Costa Rica, I undertook a significant initiative to address wastewater management.
-This achievement involved the design of a wastewater decree, a crucial step in improving environmental standards and sustainability practices in the region.
+This achievement involved the design of the first wastewater decree, applying a charge on any company or organization discharging water into a river, a crucial step in improving environmental standards and sustainability practices in the region.

 The unique aspect of this project was that it was executed through the collaborative efforts of two doctoral students and the Minister of the Environment at the time.
 This ongoing effort ensured that businesses and local governments adhered to higher environmental standards, contributing to a cleaner and more sustainable environment.